Politburo member and National Assembly Chairman Vuong Dinh Hue congratulates workers in the capital on the New Year_Photo: VNA

-As the founder and leader of the Vietnamese revolution, President Ho Chi Minh affirmed and determined to implement the motto: “Our country is a democratic country.
+As the founder and leader of the Vietnamese revolution, President Ho Chi Minh affirmed and determined to implement the motto: "Our country is a democratic country.
 All benefits are for the people.
-All powers belong to the people” (4).
-Institutionalizing this viewpoint, the 2013 Constitution affirmed: “The Socialist Republic of Vietnam is owned by the people; all state power belongs to the people”.
-The people are the true owners of the country because the people are the most powerful, largest, and most valuable force, creating a great strength that “overcomes all dangers and difficulties, it submerges all traitors and invaders” (5).
-The people are both the goal and the driving force in building and developing the country.
+All powers belong to the people" (4).
+Institutionalizing this viewpoint, the 2013 Constitution affirmed: "The Socialist Republic of Vietnam is owned by the people; all state power belongs to the people".
+The people are the true owners of the country because the people are the most powerful, the largest, the most valuable force, creating a great strength that "overcomes all dangers and difficulties, it submerges all traitors and invaders" (5).
+The people are both the target and the driving force in building and developing the country.

 One is, the people in promoting democracy.